MeerzaA/Harvard_CS50SQL/README.md

    The course begins with SQLite for portability’s sake and ends with introductions to PostgreSQL and MySQL for scalability’s sake as well.
 Assignments inspired by real-world datasets.

-   Whereas CS50x itself focuses on computer science more generally as well as programming with C, Python, SQL, and JavaScript, this course, aka CS50 SQL, is entirely focused on SQL.
-You can take CS50 SQL before CS50x, during CS50x, or after CS50x.
-But for an introduction to computer science itself, you should still take CS50x!